rossbachp/DeciCollab/ADR-Template.md

 ## Title

-A good format for the title is `ADR-nnnn` or `yyyy-mm-dd` description.
-The `nnnn` component represents an increasing number beginning from 1.
+A good format for the title is `ADR-nnnn` or `yyyy-mm-dd` followed by a description of the proposed topic.
+The nnnn component represents a sequential number starting from 1.

 For example, `ADR-0002` or `2025-01-10`.

+Include the authors' names and email addresses.

 ## Status